lemonvde/pipott_site/content/TTRPGs/PF2e/Otari/things/Glock's Journal.md

 Found a [[Cult of the Ghost Queen|cult of hungry ghouls]].
 Needed a way through.
 They wanted flesh.
 We handed over the prisoners.
 Didn’t feel right, but they were gonna knife me the moment they could.
 Still hear them screaming.

-Then we saw something worse. [[Volluk]]—thing made of leeches.
+Then we saw something worse. [[Volluk]] — thing made of leeches.
 Didn’t fight it.
 Yet.

 Had time to wander, walked into some [[Ghoul|ghoul’s]] den—called himself a tattoo artist.
 Didn’t ask permission before he bit into my arm.
 Nearly died. [[Radagast]] patched me up, but I was feeling… off. [[Ghoul]] fever, they say. [[Radagast]] knew a cure, not becoming a [[Ghoul]] today.